 How is baby going?

-At this age, your baby needs about 16-17 hours of sleep over the course of 24 hours.
-She may have one six-hour sleep (hopefully at night!).
+At this age, your baby still needs an average of 14-17 hours of sleep over the course of 24 hours.
+They might be starting to have at least one longer stretch of sleep – maybe a six-hour sleep (hopefully at night!)

 You may notice that your once-sleepy newborn is becoming more alert and can stay awake for longer.
-Until now she might have drifted off anywhere, any time – on grandpa’s shoulder, in her pram at a noisy party or on the floor at your friend’s house.
-Now, she might only sleep when you ‘put her to sleep’.
+Until now your baby might have drifted off anywhere, any time – on grandpa’s shoulder, in a pram at a noisy party or on the floor at your friend’s house.
+But now, your baby might only sleep when you make an effort to ‘put them to sleep’.

-To make sure she doesn’t get overtired, you should learn to recognise your baby’s tired signs and start preparing her for sleep when you see them.
-She will probably be ready to sleep after 90 minutes of being awake so start to look for tired signs before then.
+To make sure she doesn’t get overtired, you should learn to recognise your baby’s tired signs and start preparing them for sleep when you see the signs.
+At this age, a baby will probably be ready to sleep after 90 minutes of being awake so start to look for tired signs before then.
 Tired signs might include jerky arm and leg movements, pulling away, difficulty focussing, clenched fists, grizzly cry, rubbing eyes and yawning.

-Your baby is still very tiny – and so is their tummy – so he or she will still need feeds every 2-4 hours.
+Your baby is still very tiny – and so is their tummy – so feeds will most likely still be every 2-4 hours.
 Hopefully, by now though, you’ll have ironed out some of the early feeding issues and it is all starting to get a bit easier.
 If you still have questions why not ask them in the baby feeding section of our forum.

 If you’re breastfeeding but want your baby to accept the occasional bottle of expressed milk, this month might be the best time to give it a try.
 At five weeks your baby is said to be old enough to accept a bottle without risk of nipple confusion and young enough to accept it without much protest.

-You probably didn’t think you’d be buying toys already, but it might be time to invest in a baby gym or play mat.
-It’s handy to have somewhere safe and comfy for baby to play and he’ll enjoy watching his toys swing overhead.
+Babies don’t really need toys, but it is handy to have somewhere safe and comfy for baby to lie and watch the world from a different angle.
+A play mat or baby gym is quite inexpensive and your baby will enjoy seeing their toys swing overhead.
 Try giving your baby a rattle or a similar safe object, as he’ll soon grab objects if you touch them on his palm.

 Vaccinations are due when your baby is two months old.
 Make an appointment with your GP or your local immunisation clinic.